jamulussoftware/jamuluswebsite/_posts/2020-09-20-Linux-Install-Script.md

 ## Possible Improvements of the Installation Script for Jamulus
-This script checks in the very beginning for which linux distribution the installation should be called.
+The script can ask in the very beginning for which linux distribution the installation script should be called.
 This can be tested with the command `lsb_release`

-With the `lsb_release` command the command returns the distribution specific information about a Linux distro.
+The `lsb_release` command returns the distribution specific information about a Linux distro.
 With a `grep` command with regular expression the variable `DISTRO` and `LINVERSION`.
 E.g. the Ubuntu based systems return with the command the following information.
 ```bash